dr-jts/jeql/README.md

 ====
 JEQL is a scripting language for spatial processing and ETL, which runs on the JVM.

-JEQL is based on the standard and well-known SQL model.
-This enables declarative specification of data query and transformation.
+JEQL is based on the standard, well-known SQL model.
+This provides powerful declarative specification of data querying and transformation.

 SQL support
 -----------